1925-S California Diamond Jubilee Half Dollar : A Collector's Guide

 Seventy-five years later, the San Francisco Citizen’s Committee, chaired by future mayor Angelo J. Rossi, decided to commemorate 75 years of statehood with a half dollar coin.

 Commemoratives, however, were already becoming a sore point with United States Mint officials.
-The proposal might have died aborning but for a similar measure undertaken on behalf of Vermont’s Sesquicentennial that, fortunately, was endorsed by President Calvin Coolidge.
-The California coin became part of the Act of February 24, 1925, which not only included a coin for Vermont, but one commemorating the 100th anniversary of the founding of Fort Vancouver in the state of Washington.
+The proposal might have died but for a similar measure undertaken on behalf of the Vermont Sesquicentennial that, fortunately, was endorsed by President Calvin Coolidge.
+The California coin became part of the Act of February 24, 1925, which not only included a coin for Vermont but also a coin commemorating the 100th anniversary of the founding of Fort Vancouver in the state of Washington.

 I must say that I am not much impressed with the composition, or any of the indications contained in the drawing.
 It strikes me that the artist has not had proper experience to do a successful coin.
 The bear is entirely too short, and the whole thing inexerperienced and amateurish.

-The San Francisco Citizen’s Committee was undeterred by the doubting Thomases at the CFA, and pushed forward with the design anyway.
+The San Francisco Citizen’s Committee was undeterred by the doubters at the CFA and pushed forward with the design anyway.
 To Chairman Rossi, Mora had delivered the design that best served their commemoration.

 How the 1925-S California Diamond Jubilee Half Dollar Was Sold

 The legislation authorizing the California Diamond Jubilee half dollar specified a maximum mintage of 300,000 coins, but only 150,200 coins were struck, with 200 pieces reserved for assay.
 Production began at the San Francisco Mint on August 12, 1925, and that first day saw 100 special pieces struck at the request of Committee Chairman Rossi.
-These pieces are not true proofs, but business strikes with a bright, chrome-like surface result from being struck with polished dies.
+These pieces are not true Proofs but rather business strikes with a bright, chrome-like surface resulting from being struck with polished dies.

 Groups in Los Angeles and San Francisco distributed the California halves for $1 apiece, but at the end of the promotion, 63,606 pieces remained unsold and were melted, leaving a net mintage of 86,394.